Queen Rania of Jordan: YouTube

 Rania has used YouTube, stated as a way to promote intercultural dialogue by calling on young people around the world to engage in a global dialogue to dismantle stereotypes of Muslims and the Arab world.
 On 30 March 2008, Rania launched her own YouTube channel, initially to invite viewers to give their opinions of the Middle East and talk about stereotypes they may have of Arabs and Muslims.
 Between 30 March and 12 August (International Youth Day), Rania posted videos on YouTube in which she asked people to send her their questions about Islam and the Arab world.
 She provided responses to those questions and explained her view of the truth about various Arab and Muslim stereotypes.
 Over five months she posted videos on subjects that included honour killings, terrorism and the rights of Arab women.
 International personalities such as Dean Obeidallah, Maz Jobrani, and YouTube star Mia Rose also contributed videos to the campaign.

 In 2008, Rania participated in YouTube's In My Name campaign.
 She appeared alongside The Black Eyed Peas member will.i.am in the video, "End Poverty – Be the Generation," which urged world leaders to keep the promises they made in 2000 at the United Nations Millennium Summit.

 Twitter

-To coincide with the visit of Pope Benedict XVI to Jordan on 8 May 2009, Rania started using the microblogging website Twitter with the username @QueenRania.
-On the occasion of the World Economic Forum held at the Dead Sea in Jordan, June 2009, she conducted her first Twitter interview, answering five questions from the general public via her Twitter account.
+To coincide with the visit of Pope Benedict XVI to Jordan on 8 May 2009, Rania joined Twitter with the username @QueenRania.
+She conducted her first Twitter interview, answering questions from the public via her Twitter account at the World Economic Forum at the Dead Sea in Jordan in June 2009.

 Personal life

 Rania met Jordanian Prince Abdullah bin Al-Hussein at a dinner party in January 1993.
 On 10 June 1993, they were married at Zahran Palace.
 Their wedding ceremony was considered a national holiday.
-The couple has four children:
+The couple have four children: